-Research Summary: The lab's research focuses on discovering the cognitive and neural mechanisms that make human behavior flexible and intelligent.
+Research Summary: The lab's research focuses on discovering the dynamic network architecture of the human brain, especially as it relates to the cognitive and neural mechanisms that make human behavior flexible and intelligent.

 Brain network mechanisms of flexible cognitive control Flexible control – a capacity supporting adaptive, goal-directed behavior important in daily life – is affected in a variety of mental illnesses, markedly reducing quality of life.
 See Cole & Schneider (2007) for evidence that flexible control is implemented by a set of integrated brain regions sometimes referred to as the cognitive control network.
 See Cole, Pathak, et al. (2010) and Cole, Yarkoni, et al. (2012) for evidence that this network implements control via its high connectivity throughout the brain, as indexed by global brain connectivity (GBC).
 See Cole, Anticevic, et al. (2011) for a recent demonstration of how a breakdown in the GBC of a core node of this network may contribute to the profound cognitive control deficits associated with schizophrenia.
 See Cole, Reynolds, et al. (2013) for evidence that this network implements cognitive control via dynamic updating of long-range functional connectivity with other functional networks throughout the brain.